Miami Players to Watch Against Drake - First Round

 Miami Players to Watch

-Omier averages a team-best 9.7 rebounds per contest.
-He is also putting up 13.6 points and 1.3 assists, shooting 59.1% from the field.
+Omier posts a team-high 9.7 rebounds per game.
+He is also putting up 13.6 points and 1.3 assists, shooting 59.1% from the floor.

 Miami Top Performers (Last 10 Games)